Allen10001/flink_doc/flink_note.md

 >
 >Flink takes periodic checkpoints of the state it is managing.
 In the event of a failure, your job can automatically recover using the latest checkpoint, and resume processing.
 You can also manually trigger a state snapshot (called a savepoint in this case) and use it to restart after a redeployment.
 While you are at it, you can also rescale the cluster up or down.
 >
->You can also choose where your Flink state lives -- either as objects on the heap, or as serialized bytes on disk.
-Thus it is possible to have much more state than can fit in memory.
+>You can also choose where your Flink state lives -- **either as objects on the heap, or as serialized bytes on disk.** Thus it is possible to have much more state than can fit in memory.
 >
 >From an operational perspective, this is more like having your data in a database, than in memory.
 But from a performance perspective, it's more like using variables: the state is always local, available with high throughput and low latency.
 >
 >In addition to what David wrote, ValueState is scoped to the key while a regular field is scoped to **the operator instance.**

+## 什么是数据倾斜

 [面试必问&数据倾斜](https://zhuanlan.zhihu.com/p/64240857)